Share

 • Requirements for vascular access location and type depend on the type of extracorporeal circulation used.

-• Vascular access should ideally support sufficient blood flow to enable effective extracorporeal circulation.
+• Vascular access should allow maximum blood flow within the extracorporeal circulation.

 Indication Therapy control